DioxusLabs/dioxus/docs/src/setup.md

 ### Dioxus-CLI for dev server, bundling, etc.

 We also recommend installing the Dioxus CLI.
 The Dioxus CLI automates building and packaging for various targets and integrates with simulators, development servers, and app deployment.
-It'll be our one-stop-shop for anything related to building and sharing our Dioxus Apps.
 To install the CLI, you'll need cargo (should be automatically installed with Rust):

 ```
 $ cargo install dioxus-cli